tylervalentine/mirrulations/README.md

 This product uses the Regulations.gov Data API but is neither endorsed nor certified by Regulations.gov.

 --------
-This project is currently being developed by a student research team at Moravian College in association with Careset under Fred Trotter.
+This project is currently being developed by a student research team at Moravian University

 ## Contributors